SebastianStehle/mjml-net/README.md

 ## Inline Styles and Html Attributes

+> EXPERIMENTAL FEATURE: There are a few bugs in the CSS library, therefore it is not recommended to use this feature in production yet.

 MJML supports inline styles (see: https://documentation.mjml.io/#mj-style) and html attributes (see: https://documentation.mjml.io/#mj-html-attributes).
 These are an expensive feature and can only be done after rendering.
 Therefore we have introduced a new post processing step, that applies inline styles and attributes using the AngleSharp library.
 To reduce the dependencies this has been moved to a separate nuget package.

 ```cmd